University Policies

 In addition, any individual with supervisory authority who obtains knowledge of an incident of sexual harassment occurring is required to immediately advise the director of institutional equity and compliance if the incident is workplace related, or the dean of students (Rose Hill, Lincoln Center) if the incident is between students.

-* Due to changing legal guidelines, please refer to the Title IX/Institutional Equity and Compliance web page at fordham.edu/ title_ix for Fordham’s most up-to-date policies on nondiscrimination, affirmative action, and sexual harassment.
-Please contact the Office of Institutional Equity and Compliance directly for a hard copy.
+*Due to changing legal guidelines, please refer to the Title IX/Institutional Equity and Compliance website for Fordham’s most up-to-date policies on nondiscrimination, affirmative action, and sexual harassment.
+If you do not have web access, please contact the Office of Institutional Equity and Compliance directly for a hard copy.

 10.5 Education Records Policy